OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-speech-to-text.md

 # openvidu-speech-to-text
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-speech-to-text" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

 An OpenVidu application built with plain JavaScript, HTML and CSS, demonstrating OpenVidu Speech to Text capabilities.
-It is highly recommended to read [Speech To Text](advanced-features/speech-to-text/) documentation before running the tutorial.
+It is highly recommended to read [Speech to Text](advanced-features/speech-to-text/) documentation before running the tutorial.

 <div style="
     display: table;